mougiakouel/QGIS-Training-Manual/introduction/overview.rst

 most often, adding or removing toolbars as necessary via the :menuselection:`View --> Toolbars` menu.

-Even if they are not visible in as a toolbar, all of your tools will remain accessible via the menus.
+Even if they are not visible in a toolbar, all of your tools will remain accessible via the menus.
 For example, if you remove the :guilabel:`File` toolbar (which contains the :guilabel:`Save` button), you can still save your map by clicking on the :guilabel:`File` menu and then clicking on